Facial Cupping: What Is It, Benefits, Risks & How To Do It At Home

 What is facial cupping?

-Cupping is a practice with roots in traditional Chinese medicine, where the skin is suctioned away from the rest of the body in order to stimulate the flow of chi (routinely applied on the back and legs as a way to decrease inflammation, rejuvenate fatigued muscles, and alleviate aches).
-And as you may guess, "facial" cupping follows the same beat—it's just targeted to, well, your face.
+Cupping is an ancient practice with roots in traditional Chinese medicine (TCM), where the skin is suctioned away from the rest of the body in order to stimulate the flow of qi (routinely applied on the back and legs as a way to decrease inflammation, rejuvenate fatigued muscles, and alleviate aches).
+And as you may guess, facial cupping follows the same beat—it's just targeted to, well, your face.

 Facial cupping versus body cupping.

 If you're familiar with body cupping, you're probably thinking: Uh, won't I get bruises on my face from using a cupping tool?

 But facial cupping isn't exactly the same as what you may have seen dotting the backs of athletes.
 Both procedures promote blood flow and circulation, yes, but facial cups aren't static.
 Meaning, they're moved around quite a bit in order to promote blood circulation—they aren't sitting on your face for an extended period of time.